the0neWhoKnocks/docs.setting-up-windows-10-pro/WSL.md

 unsetopt BEEP
 ```

-### Disable Inserting Windows 'PATH's Into the Shell's 'PATH'.
+### Disable Inserting Windows 'PATH's Into the Shell's 'PATH'

 A good explanation of what's going on can be
 [found here](https://stackoverflow.com/a/51345880).
 The simplest fix is to use